MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/incident-mgt.md

 6. Select **OK**.

 # [Automatically activate child incidents](#tab/ActivateChildIncidents)

+Follow these steps to automatically activate child incidents:

 1. In the Service Manager console, select **Administration**.
 2. In the **Administration** pane, expand **Administration**, and select **Settings**.